smayorgat/CSE206_Fa24/README.md

 The grade in this class will be determined by the **final exam** (30%), a **midterm test** (30%), two **partial tests** (15% each), and **two quizzes** (5% each).

-The two quizzes will _not_ be announced beforehand and will take place during the first 10 minutes of *some* of the recitation (lab) sessions.
+The two quizzes will _not_ be announced beforehand and will take place during the last 10-15 minutes of *some* of the tutorial sessions.
-Each quiz will consist of one question on a topic from the last lecture (the most recent lecture before the recitation).
+Each quiz will consist of one question on a topic from the same session.
 The exact dates for the quizzes will be secret.

 Everything else is scheduled: